dertilo/learning-from-errors/README.md

     1. dev-other wav -> hopefully WER of enhanced KenLM gets not worse!
     2. dev-other low quality -> hypothesis enhanced KenLM get lower WER then standard KenLM

 #### 2. use SOTA LM and finetune it
+* needs beam-search that can handle "external" LM as scorer

 #### 3. "finetune" the acoustic model (quartznet)

+#### 4. finetune seq2seq model on correction pairs

 ## setup